johnashu/harmony_blockchain_sync_alerts/README.md

 ### Setup Service
 Now setup script to run as a service in the background.

 Run the following with root privileges.
-If you do not have access with root then you may setup a tmux session ( see below ).
+If you do not have access with root then you may setup a tmux session ( see: Alternative Setup - Tmux ).

 Please note: add correct info for <USER> & <PATH TO SCRIPT>